KemperIO/midi-pose-cycler/README.md

 **File Synchronization:**
 - ✅ **Bidirectional sync** - Changes in either location are reflected immediately
-- ✅ **VSCode (WSL)** ↔️ **Docker** ↔️ **Claude Code** - All see the same files
+- ✅ **VSCode (WSL)** ↔️ **Docker Container** ↔️ **Claude CLI (in container)** - All see the same files
 - ✅ Real-time updates - No manual sync needed
+- ✅ **Claude CLI in Docker** - Isolated environment with full access to project files

 **Example workflow:**
-1. Edit files in VSCode on Windows/WSL
-2. Changes immediately visible in Docker container
+1. Launch Docker container with `./scripts/docker-shell.sh`
-3. Run Blender headless in Docker
+2. Run `claude` inside container to start Claude CLI
+3. Claude makes changes to files in `/workspace`
-4. Output files appear in your local directory
+4. Changes immediately visible in your WSL/Windows filesystem
+5. VSCode (running on host) sees updates in real-time
+6. Test changes with Blender (also in container)

 ### Docker Commands